 - The HTTP Web Server port is open.
-Note the value set for the Web Server Port (HTTP) on the Web Server page in the Configuration Manager. - In both the dashboard's and CMS' Configuration Managers, set the following in the NetIQ Operations Center pane: - Set NetIQ Operations Center Communication Mode to Unsecured communication. - Verify the setting for NetIQ Operations Center Web Server Port matches the value set in the Operations Center Configuration Manager for (Web Server Port (HTTP)).
+Note the value set for the Web Server Port (HTTP) on the Web Server page in the Configuration Manager. - In the Configuration Manager for both the dashboard and CMS, set the following in the Net/Q Operations Center pane: - Set NetIQ Operations Center Communication Mode to Unsecured communication. - Verify the setting for NetIQ Operations Center Web Server Port matches the value set in the Operations Center Configuration Manager for (Web Server Port (HTTP)).